brunorrboaretto/robust_cross_correlation/README.md

 python3 analysis_cross_corr.py 2;
 python3 plot_cross_corr.py;
 ```
-*Note: The IAAFT surrogate generation is performed for each window, which can make the analysis computationally intensive and time-consuming (several minutes per file).*
+*Note: The IAAFT surrogate generation is performed 100 of times for each window, which can make the analysis computationally intensive and time-consuming (several minutes per file).*

 ## Citation